ltworf/localslackirc/README.md

 ## Sending files
 You can use `/sendfile #destination filepath` to send files.
 Destination can be a channel or a user.

+From the shell you can do `lsi-send -F file '#general'`

 ## Annoying people
 You can use `/annoy user` to send typing notifications whenever the specified user sends a typing notification.